initialed85/dinosaur/README.md

 ## How to use it

-Once you've got the services up and running, navigate to [http://localhost/](http://localhost/) to see the frontend.
+Once you've got the services up and running, navigate to [http://localhost/](http://localhost/) to see the frontend and select a language to play with.

+You can also navigate directly to a particular language, e.g. [http://localhost/?language=rust](http://localhost/?language=rust).